k-ujihara/NCDK/README.md

 Copyright 2016-2017 Kazuya Ujihara

-The Chemistry Development Project (CDK) <https://github.com/cdk/cdk> is developing by the CDK Development Team.
+[The Chemistry Development Project](https://github.com/cdk/cdk) is developing by the CDK Development Team.

 License: LGPL v2.1, see LICENSE.